pratiksahu/openbase-frontend/tasks/TASK_017.md

 const values = [
   {
     icon: LightBulbIcon,
-    title: "Innovation",
+    title: 'Innovation',
-    description: "We constantly explore new technologies and patterns to stay ahead of the curve."
+    description:
-  },
+      'We constantly explore new technologies and patterns to stay ahead of the curve.', },
   {
     icon: HeartIcon,
-    title: "Quality",
+    title: 'Quality',
-    description: "We believe in shipping code that we're proud of, with attention to every detail."
+    description:
-  },
+      "We believe in shipping code that we're proud of, with attention to every detail.", },
   {
     icon: UserGroupIcon,
-    title: "Community",
+    title: 'Community',
-    description: "We build for developers, by developers, and we listen to our community."
+    description:
-  },
+      'We build for developers, by developers, and we listen to our community.', },
   {
     icon: GlobeAltIcon,
-    title: "Accessibility",
+    title: 'Accessibility',
-    description: "We create tools that are accessible to developers of all skill levels and backgrounds."
+    description:
-  }
+      'We create tools that are accessible to developers of all skill levels and backgrounds.', },
 ];

 const team = [
   {
-    name: "Sarah Johnson",
+    name: 'Sarah Johnson',
-    role: "Founder & CEO",
+    role: 'Founder & CEO',
-    bio: "Full-stack developer with 10+ years building web applications.",
+    bio: 'Full-stack developer with 10+ years building web applications.',
-    avatar: "/team/sarah.jpg"
+    avatar: '/team/sarah.jpg',
   },
   {
-    name: "Mike Chen",
+    name: 'Mike Chen',
-    role: "CTO",
+    role: 'CTO',
-    bio: "Former Google engineer passionate about developer experience and performance.",
+    bio: 'Former Google engineer passionate about developer experience and performance.',
-    avatar: "/team/mike.jpg"
+    avatar: '/team/mike.jpg',
   },
   {
-    name: "Emma Davis",
+    name: 'Emma Davis',
-    role: "Design Lead",
+    role: 'Design Lead',
-    bio: "UI/UX designer focused on creating beautiful and functional interfaces.",
+    bio: 'UI/UX designer focused on creating beautiful and functional interfaces.',
-    avatar: "/team/emma.jpg"
+    avatar: '/team/emma.jpg',
-  }
+  },
 ];

 const stats = [
-  { value: "1000+", label: "Developers" },
+  { value: '1000+', label: 'Developers' },
-  { value: "50K+", label: "Downloads" },
+  { value: '50K+', label: 'Downloads' },
-  { value: "99.9%", label: "Uptime" },
+  { value: '99.9%', label: 'Uptime' },
-  { value: "24/7", label: "Support" }
+  { value: '24/7', label: 'Support' },
 ];
 ```